North Star House (Grass Valley, California): History

-The North Star Mine was the second largest producer of gold during the California Gold Rush.
-The Footes originally lived on the mine property for 10 years with their three children in a cottage.
-When Foote and his wife decided they needed a home to entertain the investors, dignitaries and celebrities that were coming to the Gold Country, they hired Morgan to design it.
-Built in 1905, it was one of her first projects.
+While the California Gold Rush is considered to fall between 1848 and 1859, gold mining was still important to the state.
+James Hague, a well known and respected mining consultant, decided he wanted to purchase a mine and narrowed his search to Grass Valley, where he purchased the North Star Mine from William Bourne, who owned both the Empire and North Star Mines.
+North Star Mine became one of the top producing mines in California following A.D.
+Foote's design and installation of the then-largest Pelton wheel turbine.
+The success of the mine convinced Hague of the need for a mansion.
+Hague had seen Morgan's work at U.C.
+Berkeley where she was employed as a draftsperson for San Francisco architect John Galen Howard, who was supervising the University of California Master Plan.

+Designed in 1904, it Morgan's first major commission after receiving her license in March 1904.
+The Foote family and decendents lived in the house until 1968 when it was sold to a renegade preacher known as Rev. Bill and used as a boarding school for at risk youth.
+By the late 70s, rumors circulated about unorthodox dealings with the youth at the school.
+To some locals, the site became known as the Devils' Mansion.
+The school failed and closed; Rev. Bill was not heard of again.

 While living in the house Mary Foote wrote her lifetime reminiscences which form her published memoirs, A Victorian Gentlewoman in the Far West.
 From the time of construction to 1968, the residence was occupied by the Foote family.

-In 1968, the property was purchased and served as a private religious school for boarding students during the 1970s, and as a school for troubled youths from 1970 through the early 1980s.
-It attracted youths as far away as Michigan after it became known as a non traditional Christian church.
-It was operated by a renegade Baptist preacher called Rev. Bill.
-By the late '70s rumors were circulating about unorthodox dealings with the youths at the school.
-The school eventually closed.
-Rev Bill was never heard from again.
-Local legend says that there was ritualistic practices going on, locking up children and brainwashing them into occult practices.
-To the locals this place is known as The Devil's Mansion.
 Now operated as an event center by a non-profit organization, it is currently the home of the weekly Nevada County Growers Market.
 The North Star House was the setting for Wallace Stegner’s Pulitzer Prize winning novel, Angle of Repose.

 The house eventually became derelict.
 From the mid-1980s until April 2002, it was owned by Terra Alta Development.
 During this time Penelope Curtis founded the Julia Morgan Conservancy which began restoration plans for the house.
 By November 2002, Sandy Sanderson, an Oregon developer, obtained a binding contract on the property.
 Restoration was begun by the North Star Historic Conservancy after the Nevada County Land Trust hired Bruce Conklin to oversee the site's restoration in 2003.
 Listed on the National Register of Historic Places on February 1, 2011, it is still undergoing restoration.